-I am in the process of re-shaping In a Minute Ago into a site about Journaling.
-I am currently growing in a different direction.
-I know many women of a certain age grow outwards, I am too, but that is not the type of growing I mean.
+In a Minute Ago is a site about contemporary Journaling.
 Most of my adult life I have been interested in journaling.
 In the last 20 years the way people keep journals has become a rich diverse landscape of different creative activities.
 The internet has influenced the development of these hybrids.

 Sometimes journals are more about the images between the pages of the book than the written content.
 Contemporary Journaling often combines visual elements such as sketching, collage, painting, printmaking, photography with text.
 Journaling is heavily influenced by the book arts and artist books.
 Some journals explore the format of the book with pages that fold out, or have concertina pages, while others hold memorabilia in constructed pockets.
 There are even journals that are not kept in notebooks but on filing cards, or postcards.
 Then there is the whole world of digital journals which include photos, video and sound.